Kairotic/coding-with-knots/quipu.md

 # Biographies

-Julian Rohrhuber is a wonderful chap who ...

 David Griffiths is a game designer, programmer and livecoding algoraver based in Cornwall UK.
 In 2014 he co-founded FoAM Kernow, an independent research institution for exploring uncharted regions of